MindTheGap-ERC/DarwinCAT/README.md

 Next steps in development of the App are (in no specific order):

-1. Add option to download data (time series & stratigraphic time series)
-2. Add option to upload user time series
+1. Add option to upload user time series
-3. Branch off _ProxyCAT_, an app that focuses on preservation of proxy records
+2. Branch off _ProxyCAT_, an app that focuses on preservation of proxy records
-4. Publish lesson plans for different skill/knowledge levels
+3. Publish lesson plans for different skill/knowledge levels

 ## Repository structure